VVenkatesh215/fintrack-ai-powered-expense-tracker/README.md

-# FinTrack - AI-Powered Expense Tracker 💰
+# FinTrack - AI Powered Expense Tracker

-An intelligent personal finance management application powered by local AI, built with Streamlit and Ollama.
+**FinTrack** is an intelligent personal finance management application that helps you track expenses, manage income, and gain AI-powered insights into your spending habits.
+Built with Python and Streamlit, it features secure multi-user authentication, automated transaction categorization from bank statements (CSV/XLSX), and interactive visualizations.
+The integrated FinBot provide personalized budget recommendations without any cloud dependencies, ensuring complete privacy.
+With real time balance tracking, comprehensive CRUD operations, and beautiful Plotly dashboards, FinTrack makes managing your finances simple and insightful.

+Perfect for students, professionals, and anyone looking to take control of their financial health with a modern, privacy focused solution.

-## 🌟 Features
+## Features

 - **User Authentication**: Secure login and registration system with SHA256 password hashing
 - **Expense Tracking**: Add, edit, view, and delete expenses with categories
 - **Income Management**: Track multiple income sources with full CRUD operations
-- **AI-Powered Insights**: Get financial advice and budget analysis using local Ollama AI (llama3.2:1b)
+- **AI-Powered Insights**: Get financial advice and budget analysis.
 - **Interactive Dashboards**: Beautiful visualizations with Plotly charts
 - **Month-by-Month Analysis**: Track spending patterns across different months
 - **Multi-User Support**: Each user has their own isolated database
 - **Real-Time Balance Tracking**: Automatic balance updates with every transaction

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites